poorvis885/Text2Image-Generation/README.md

 📜 **License**

-This project is licensed under myself.
+This project is licensed under MIT License

+Copyright (c) 2025 Poorvi Shrivastava

 🔗 **Contact**
 🤝 **Contributing Feel free to fork this repository and submit pull requests!** 🚀